cityofasheville/simplicity2/README.md

 The initial boilerplate for this project came from [React Boilerplate](https://github.com/mxstbr/react-boilerplate) by Maximilian Stoiber.

-SimpliCity was originally developed by @carlyleec and @daveism.
+SimpliCity was originally developed by [Cameron Carlyle](https://github.com/carlyleec) and [Dave Michelson](https://github.com/daveism).